Weatherbury Farm’s Story

 Farmer and Miller

 Nigel has spoken to a number of gatherings on Weatherbury Farm‘s operations He uses his metal working skills to repair the farm’s machinery.
-Nigel also designed and built a compost turner and a spelt dehuller
+Nigel also designed and built a compost turner, spelt dehuller and a pearling machine .

 Occupation (in addition to farming): Architectural blacksmith.
 He studied blacksmithing (selected by ABANA — the Artist Blacksmith Association of North America) in Aachen Germany in 2001.
 He taught blacksmithing at Touchstone Center for the arts for many years.